-Is a powerful new psychotherapy technique which has been very successful in helping people who suffer from trauma, anxiety, panic, disturbing memories, post traumatic stress and many other emotional problems.
-Until recently, these conditions were difficult and time consuming to treat.
-EMDR is considered a breakthrough therapy because of its simplicity and the fact that it can bring quick and lasting relief for most types of emotional distress.
+EMDR Is a powerful psychotherapy technique that has been very successful in helping people who suffer from trauma, anxiety, panic, disturbing memories, post traumatic stress and many other emotional problems.
+EMDR is a simple, noninvasive patient-therapist collaboration in which healing can take place quickly and effectively.

-Is a form of psychotherapy that emphasizes the role of thought with respects to how we feel, and what we do.
-Cognitive-behavioral therapy, CBT, is based on the idea that our thoughts cause our feelings and behaviors, not external things, like people, situations, and events.
-Cognitive-behavioral therapists seek to learn what their clients want out of life, such as their goals, and then help their clients achieve those goals.
+Cognitive behavioral therapy is a form of psychotherapy that emphasizes the role of thought with respect to how we feel, and how we act.
+CBT is based on the idea that our thoughts dictate our feelings and behaviors, as opposed to external things, like people, situations, and events.
+The goal of therapy is to help clients transform their reactions through new ways of thinking.

 EFT is accomplished by the tapping on acupressure points on the body in order to release emotions attached to negative life situations.
 Current situations are acknowledged while instilling positive thoughts and emotions about the future.
-EFT calms negative emotions and allows clients to move on in life.
+EFT calms negative emotions and allows clients to move forward in life.